 WARNING Your remote server may reboot if there’s a missing requirement

-At this point, the major part of installation a distribution point server is completed.
+At this point, the major part of installing a distribution point server is completed.

 You can track the installation progress in 2 logs: